dippradhan2002/ml_learning_module_beginer/README.md

 - `models/`: Directory for saving and loading trained models.
 - `requirements.txt`: File listing the required Python libraries.

-## Results

-Include a brief summary of your results here, such as the model's accuracy, mean squared error, or other relevant metrics.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 For major changes, please open an issue to discuss what you would like to change.